 Jaleel Stallings shot at the MPD; a jury acquitted him of wrongdoing

-Jaleel Stallings stands next to his pick-up truck that he took cover behind as police fired rubber bullets at him.
+Jaleel Stallings stands next to his pickup that he took cover behind as police fired rubber bullets at him.
 One damaged the side mirror.
 Photo by Deena Winter/Minnesota Reformer.

 Before the white, unmarked cargo van of the Minneapolis Police Department drove down Lake Street, an officer gave Sgt.
 Andrew Bittell his orders: “Drive down Lake Street.
 You see a group, call it out.
 OK great!
 F*** ’em up, gas ’em, f*** ’em up.”